Logo Icon

 Section 138 - Dishonour of cheque for insufficiency, etc., of funds in the account:

-Section 138 of the Negotiable Instruments Act, 1881, pertains to the dishonoring of a cheque for various reasons, such as insufficient funds, a stale cheque, a post-dated cheque, alterations, irregular signatures, frozen accounts, or stop payment instructions.
-When an individual draws a cheque on their bank account to pay a specific amount to another party, and the cheque is returned unpaid due to insufficient funds or exceeding the agreed amount, the individual is considered to have committed an offense.
+Section 138 of the Negotiable Instruments Act of 1881 pertains to the dishonouring of a cheque for various reasons, such as insufficient funds, a stale cheque, a post-dated cheque, alterations, irregular signatures, frozen accounts, or stop payment instructions.
+When an individual draws a cheque on their bank account to pay a specific amount to another party, and the cheque is returned unpaid due to insufficient funds or exceeding the agreed amount, the individual is considered to have committed an offence.

 As a result, they may face legal consequences, including imprisonment for up to one year or a fine of up to twice the amount mentioned in the cheque, or both.
 These penalties are imposed without prejudice to any other provisions of the Act.